Follow us on Twitter! Global hooks

 Example:

 Let's add code to save a log of members' login activity.
-Each time a memeber signs in, we'll record his username, IP address, login date and time into a log file.
+Each time a member signs in, we'll record his username, IP address, login date and time into a log file.
 Here's how the hook function looks like after adding this code:

 Parameters: